geoffrey-diederichs/ROP_Emporium/02_split/README.md

 }
 ```

-In the description of the challenge, we're told there is a "/bin/cat flag.txt" string in the binary.
+In the description of the challenge, we're told there is a `/bin/cat flag.txt` string in the binary.

 The read() function in pwnme() is expecting 96 bytes even tho the local_28 variable is 32 bytes long.
 This i vulnerable to a buffer overflow.